Your Reliable Rigid PCB Manufacturer in China

 Rigid PCB Layers

-After placing the substrate layer manufacturer place a laminated copper foil on the board.
+After placing the substrate layer manufacturer placed a laminated copper foil on the board.
 They use adhesive and heat to set the copper layer.

 Typically manufacturers laminate both sides of the board with copper.